jagodki/Offline-MapMatching/README.md

 ## Description of the computation
 First the plugin calculates possible candidate points for each observation point in the trajectory (Budig 2012: 10).
-The candidates will be arranged in a candidate graph with n levels, n = count of observation points (Budig 2012: 13).
+The candidates will be arranged in a candidate graph with n layers, n = count of observation points (Budig 2012: 13).
 After calculating different posibilities, the path with the highest posibility will be found using the Viterbi algorithm.
 Following the different parts of the computation in a nutshell, followed by explicit descriptions of each step:
 - read the input layers